My Ex Stopped Paying Alimony

-If your ex stopped paying alimony, what would you do?
+If your ex stopped paying alimony, what should you do?

-Would you call your Chapel Hill divorce lawyer and ask that your ex be forced to pay?
-Would you call your ex and ask what was going on?
+Is it best call your Chapel Hill divorce lawyer and ask that your ex be forced to pay?
+Is it wise to call your ex and ask what was going on?
 Would you send your kids to your ex’s house with a message?

 It’s a tough situation, and if it’s happened to you, you know that it’s difficult to deal with.
 It can throw off your entire budget, particularly if you’re not quite on your feet yet.
 So what should you do if your ex stops paying alimony during your divorce?